firstwiki/original_archive/index.php/FIRST_philosophy/index.html.md

 Jump to: navigation, search

 **FIRST philosophy** is an oft-heard idea, whether or not it goes by that name all the time.
-FIRST philosophy has nearly become synonymous with [gracious professionalism](/index.php/Gracious_professionalism "Gracious professionalism" ); an important idea, for sure, but not inclusive of all the ideas that the [FIRST Robotics Competition](/index.php/FIRST_Robotics_Competition "FIRST Robotics Competition" ) is about.
-FIRST has grown into a very diverse and large group through the years, and a distinctive [FIRST sub-culture](/index.php/FIRST_culture "FIRST culture" ) has developed, -- but it would be a mistake to assume that FIRST means the same to everyone involved, or that the ideas of FIRST philosophy, while agreed upon in a general sense, are static and well-defined.
+FIRST philosophy has nearly become synonymous with [gracious professionalism](Gracious_professionalism "Gracious professionalism" ); an important idea, for sure, but not inclusive of all the ideas that the [FIRST Robotics Competition](FIRST_Robotics_Competition "FIRST Robotics Competition" ) is about.
+FIRST has grown into a very diverse and large group through the years, and a distinctive [FIRST sub-culture](FIRST_culture "FIRST culture" ) has developed, -- but it would be a mistake to assume that FIRST means the same to everyone involved, or that the ideas of FIRST philosophy, while agreed upon in a general sense, are static and well-defined.
 Therefore, tread cautiously through this article, as the main tenets and some of the divergent issues are explained.

 ## Gracious professionalism

-[Gracious professionalism](/index.php/Gracious_professionalism "Gracious
+[Gracious professionalism](Gracious_professionalism "Gracious
 professionalism" ) is ubiquitous in the FIRST world.
-The 2004 manual declares, _In FIRST, one of the most straightforward interpretations of gracious professionalism is that we learn and compete like crazy, but treat one another with respect and kindness in the process._ The importance of this, as evidenced by the [Johnson &amp; Johnson Sportsmanship Award](/index.php/Johnson_%26_Johnson_Sportsmanship_Award "Johnson & Johnson Sportsmanship Award" ), is hard to underestimate.
+The 2004 manual declares, _In FIRST, one of the most straightforward interpretations of gracious professionalism is that we learn and compete like crazy, but treat one another with respect and kindness in the process._ The importance of this, as evidenced by the [Johnson &amp; Johnson Sportsmanship Award](Johnson_%26_Johnson_Sportsmanship_Award "Johnson & Johnson Sportsmanship Award" ), is hard to underestimate.
 The term is thrown about, haphazardly at times, quite frequently.